akahuku/unistring/README.md

 And then suddenly, like a cry in the night, like a cry that is followed by a stillness, came the last message.
 It is the briefest fragment, the broken beginnings of two sentences.`, {
 	columns: 50,  // number of columns to fold. default is 80
-	awidth: 1     // columns of ambiguous characters in east asian script, 1 or 2. default is 1 });
+	awidth: 1,    // columns of ambiguous characters in east asian script, 1 or 2. default is 2
+	ansi: false,  // if true, ignore ANSI escape sequences. default is false characterReference // if true, treat &amp;#999999; / &amp;#x999999; as the character they
+	                   // represent. default is false
+});
 /*
 foldedLines = [